Submissions

 • After first use, the genus may be abbreviated (e.g., E. editha) if unambiguous.

 • Include the taxonomic authority (with year when appropriate) at the first mention of each species in the main text (e.g., Euphydryas editha Boisduval, 1852).
 Authorities are not required in the title or abstract.
-Do not italicize the authority name or commas.
+Do not italicize the authority name (see below for more information and examples).

 • If citing a taxonomic revision, follow the authority recommended by the most recent or widely accepted taxonomic source.